Abdur-Rehman-643/my-riding-app/README.md

 # 🚖 My Riding App

+---

+## 🚀 Project Overview

 A **real-time ride-booking platform** built with **React.js** for the frontend and **Node.js** for the backend.
-The app allows passengers to find nearby captains (drivers), select a vehicle, start a ride using OTP, and complete it securely.
+The app allows **passengers to find nearby captains (drivers)**, select a vehicle, **start the ride using an OTP**, and **complete it securely**.

+### 🧾 Ride Status Flow

+Each ride moves through the following status stages:

+- `pending` – Ride requested, waiting for captain to accept
+- `accepted` – Captain accepted the request
+- `ongoing` – Ride in progress (started via OTP verification)
+- `completed` – Ride finished by the captain
+- `cancelled` – Ride cancelled by user or captain

+✅ **Passengers must share a system-generated OTP with the captain** to begin the ride.
+This ensures secure ride verification and prevents unauthorized trip starts.

+### 📖 Ride History & Tracking

+- **Users and captains** can both **view detailed ride history**, including locations, fare, and status.
+- **Live ride status** is shown in real-time across all screens, keeping both parties informed throughout the journey.

 ---